Geomorphology: Contemporary geomorphology

 According to Karna Lidmar-Bergström, regional geography is since the 1990s no longer accepted by mainstream scholarship as a basis for geomorphological studies.

 Albeit having its importance diminished, climatic geomorphology continues to exist as field of study producing relevant research.
 More recently concerns over global warming have led to a renewed interest in the field.

 Despite considerable criticism, the cycle of erosion model has remained part of the science of geomorphology.
 The model or theory has never been proved wrong, but neither has it been proven.
 The inherent difficulties of the model have instead made geomorphological research to advance along other lines.
 In contrast to its disputed status in geomorphology, the cycle of erosion model is a common approach used to establish denudation chronologies, and is thus an important concept in the science of historical geology.
 While acknowledging its shortcomings, modern geomorphologists Andrew Goudie and Karna Lidmar-Bergström have praised it for its elegance and pedagogical value respectively.

-Processes
+Geomorphological processes

 Gorge cut by the Indus River into bedrock, Nanga Parbat region, Pakistan.
 This is the deepest river canyon in the world.
 Nanga Parbat itself, the world's 9th highest mountain, is seen in the background.